lvdlrs/lvdlrs/README.md

 ### A blessed day
 ## I am LENMUEL DEL ROSARIO 👋

-I'm a self-taught full-stack developer and an engineer by discipline.
-I started developing and build beautiful websites since 2018.
-I am still continuing on developing my skills and assets to engage further in an advancing technology nowadays.
+I'm a self-taught full-stack developer and an engineer by discipline, with more than 5 years of experience in crafting and polishing websites in different platform such as Wordpress, Shopify, Squarespace, and Webflow.
+Still on pursuit on learning new things as technology progresses by.

 ## 🛠 Tech Stack